5 SIGNS THAT YOU MAY HAVE A SNAKE IN YOUR HOME

 You may have seen slither tracks in particularly dusty areas of your yard, indicating there are snakes nearby.
 If they’re outside, then chances are a few will have made it inside too.
 If you think they have, you could try a sprinkling of flour on the floor to see if it is disturbed by snake activity.

 Snakes regularly shed their skin as they grow, usually in one long sheet.
-If you’ve found shed skin near an entry point to the walls or crawlspaces of your home, then chances are you’re going to need to take action to get rid of them and seal up entry points to keep snakes away in future.
+If you’ve found a snake skin near an entry point to the walls or crawlspaces of your home, that’s a telltale sign (like DNA evidence on CSI) that a snake has been there.
+You’re going to need to take action to get rid of them and seal up entry points to keep snakes away in future.

 AN UNUSUAL SMELL

 Many snakes have a particular odour to them, and it’s quite distinctive.
+Not every species of snake has a telltale smell.
+Those that do are often described as a musky scent.
 If there is a strange smell which you hadn’t noticed before, it may well be a snake infestation.

 Snake droppings often resemble bird faeces.
 Disgusting as it sounds, you may spot small bones and feathers in the droppings from the prey the snakes have digested.
 If you spot faeces either inside your home or around entry points, then you’ll need snake repellents and a specialist to remove any potential nests.